Totty27/Walmart-Sales-Data/README.md

 # Data Source/s
 The dataset for this project was downloaded from Kaggle, and the excel sheet have been added to this repository:

-The dataset feautures the follong 8 columns:
+The dataset feautures the follong 8 columns and 51 488 rows:
 - Store
 - Date
 - Weekly Sales